If you’re looking for a non-toxic baby pool for your kids, the Step 2 Play & Shade Pool is the top choice.

 It’s summer.
 It’s hot.
 You want to take your littles out for a dip in the water.
 They’d love it!
 Water play is ALWAYS a hit.
 But wait… is all that chlorine safe?
 Is it a good idea to put my baby or toddler in a hot pool of plastic water?

 I was recently doing research into a non-toxic baby pool option for my kids.
-Over the past year or so, my family has taken steps to replace many of the products we use on ourselves and our kids and the products we bring into our home.
+Over the past year or so, my family has taken steps to replace many of the products we use on ourselves and our kids, like sunscreen, as well as the products we bring into our home.

 Unfortunately many of the products companies make contain materials that are harmful to human health and the environment.
 The materials are often unregulated and untested and the responsibility falls on us–the consumers–to make better choices for ourselves.